 1. Climb up Torre del Oro

-2. Stroll Along the Riverfront to Mercado de Triana
+2. Stroll the Riverfront to Mercado de Triana

 3. Have a Tasty Lunch at Espacio Eslava

-Insider’s tip: As this place is very popular, I recommend getting here 15 minutes before its opening time so that you won’t have to stand in line for an hour.
+🔥 Insider Tip: This place is very popular, so I recommend getting here 15 minutes before its opening time (12:30 pm) to avoid standing in line for over an hour.

-5. Relax with a Drink at a Rooftop Bar
+5. Unwind with a Drink at a Rooftop Bar

 - La Terraza de EME — This incredible terrace of the EME Catedral Hotel also offers an amazing closeup view of the Giralda, but unlike the previous bar, this one is more modern and fancy.